noamross/jekyll-site/_posts/2014-07-23-esacorpuscompare.md

 This is somewhat less clear.
-If one squints, one could argue that there are more words associated with species interactions, environmental change, and management at the top, and more words associated with ecosystems (and forests) at the bottom.
+If one squints, one could argue that there are more words associated with species interactions, environmental change, and management at the top, and more words associated with forests at the bottom.
+Words in the middle ("ecology", "community") are consistently popular across both years.
+Finally, perhaps significance is falling out of fashion?

 That's just a quick first pass.
 I haven't yet thought much about how one models these data to understand effect sizes and significance.
 Suggestions welcome for further analyses welcome!
 (As are analyses themselves.)
 Check out [this repository on